 This is definitely one of my favorite books and I’d recommend it for anyone who wants to work smarter and avoid distractions.
-In fact, this book is so insightful, I wrote an entire post on it!
-A heads-up: Deep Work by Cal Newport is a wholly convincing exploration of why focus is valuable, why it has become rare, and how to cultivate it.
+Deep Work by Cal Newport is a wholly convincing exploration of why focus is valuable, why it has become rare, and how to cultivate it.
 It’s full of compelling arguments, solid advice, and a vast array of strategies to help you maximize your productivity.
 (No wonder it has 5000+ raving reviews on Goodreads)

 A quick read about a quick driver, with some fun anecdotes along the way.
 It’s a nice book for anyone who’s an F1-enthusiast, showing us a side of the Iceman we normally don’t get to see through the racing media.
 My favorite part was the list of Kimi’s best quotes at the end, demonstrating once again that he’s one of F1’s most iconic characters.
 However, I finished the book thinking there was some gas left in the tank as it felt quite shallow at times.
 An entertaining read nonetheless.